 [Shop the Sale Now]

-• Why It Works: The subject line creates urgency, the message is short and direct, and the CTA button is impossible to miss.
+Why It Works: The subject line creates urgency, the message is short and direct, and the CTA button is impossible to miss.
+This is a core tactic of effective email marketing.

 1/ I’ve been a freelance writer for 5 years.
 Here are 5 things I wish I knew when I started.
 A thread… 🧵